-TOPIC STANDARD DETAIL TARGET Cervical screening practices 3.5.1 Cervical sample takers practise under their own HPI number.
-Cervical sample takers are 'Responsible Clinicians' with clinical responsibility for all samples (including participant-taken samples) taken as part of the services they provide, including follow-up of test results and taking appropriate follow-up action.
-100% of cervical sample takers practise under own HPI number.
+TOPIC STANDARD DETAIL TARGET Cervical screening practices 3.5.1 Cervical screening tests are requested under the HPI-CPN number of the responsible clinician Cervical sample takers are 'Responsible Clinicians' with clinical responsibility for all samples (including participant taken samples and samples arranged by people they work in professional partnership with) taken as part of the services they provide, including follow-up of test results and taking appropriate follow-up action.
+100% of cervical screening samples are requested under the HPI-CPN of the responsible clinician.

 TOPIC STANDARD DETAIL TARGET Self-testing at home or offsite 3.5.2 Participants are provided with clear guidelines for the collection and return of the specimen when offered option of self-testing when the responsible clinician is not present.
 Home testing and routine mail out is not delivered by the NCSP, cervical screening providers who choose to provide these options must do so in accordance with this standard.
+Cervical screening service providers must offer all cervical screening options to allow for participant choice and to ensure participants have access to the most clinically appropriate cervical screening test.
 Responsible clinicians and cervical screening services must liaise with their local laboratory to ensure that the laboratory is aware and that swab storage and return requirements are met.
-Responsible clinicians are required to ensure that where participants are provided with the option of at home testing or testing where the responsible clinician is not present: • they are provided with a prelabelled swab for self-testing • a check is undertaken to ensure that the prelabelled swab and laboratory request are for the same person • they are provided with a laboratory request form that includes a field for date sample was taken • they have a copy of NCSP how to take your HPV self-test instructions • they have a copy of NCSP Cervical Screening -what you need to know • they know who to contact if they have questions • they are aware they need to complete the date the sample was taken on the laboratory request • they know where to return the sample to • they know where to return the sample to • they know the date the specimen must be returned by • they know how to appropriately store the sample and timeframe for return after the sample has been taken • they have a process in place to follow up with the participant to remind them to return the sample for testing Cervical screening services and responsible clinicians must ensure that a record is made of the date the kit was provided and that it is clear that the self-test has not yet been undertaken.
-Practice point Set task or reminder to check for a result.
-Sample taking 3.5.3 The process of taking cervical screening samples follows best-practice techniques.
+Responsible clinicians are required to ensure that where participants are provided with the option of at home testing or testing where the responsible clinician is not present: • they are provided with a prelabelled swab for self-testing • a check is undertaken to ensure that the prelabelled swab and laboratory request are for the same person • they are provided with a laboratory request form that includes a field for date sample was taken • they have a copy of NCSP how to take your HPV self-test instructions • they have a copy of NCSP how to take your HPV self-test instructions • they know who to contact if they have questions • they are aware they need to complete the date the sample was taken on the laboratory request • they know where to return the sample to • they know the date the specimen must be returned by • they know how to appropriately store the sample and timeframe for return after the sample has been taken • they know how to appropriately store the sample and timeframe for return after the sample has been taken • they know how to appropriately store the sample and timeframe for return after the sample has been taken • they know there to return the sample for testing Cervical screening services and responsible clinicians must ensure that a record is made of the date the kit was provided and that it is clear that the self-test has not yet been undertaken. • Practice point Sample taking 3.5.3 The process of taking cervical screening samples follows best-practice techniques.
 Further information is provided below.
-Expected best practice
+Expected best practice.